Lyndon Harrison, Baron Harrison

-Lyndon Henry Arthur Harrison, Baron Harrison (born 28 September 1947) is a British Labour Party politician.
+Lyndon Henry Arthur Harrison, Baron Harrison (28 September 1947 – 18 October 2024) was a British Labour Party politician.

 Early life

 Harrison was born on 28 September 1947, to Charles and Edith Harrison.
 He was educated at the City of Oxford High School for Boys, a state school in Oxford, Oxfordshire.
 He then attended the University of Warwick, graduating in 1970 with a Bachelor of Arts (BA) degree in English and American studies.
 He continued his studies at the University of Sussex where he completed a Master of Arts (MA) degree in American studies in 1971.

 Political career

-He was a Labour Party local councillor from 1981 to 1990, serving on Cheshire County Council.
+Harrison was a local councillor from the Labour Party from 1981 to 1990, serving on Cheshire County Council.
 He was Member of the European Parliament (MEP) from 1989 to 1999, representing the Cheshire West constituency.

 He was created a life peer on 28 July 1999 taking the title Baron Harrison, of Chester in the County of Cheshire.
 Lord Harrison spoke regularly in the House of Lords until his retirement on 11 July 2022.